Scrovegni Chapel

 The Scrovegni Chapel (Cappella degli Scrovegni [kapˈpɛlla deʎʎi skroˈveɲɲi]), also known as the Arena Chapel, is a small church, adjacent to the Augustinian monastery, the Monastero degli Eremitani in Padua, region of Veneto, Italy.
-The chapel and monastery are now part of the complex of the Museo Civico of Padua.
+The chapel and monastery are now part of the complex of the Musei Civici di Padova.

-The chapel contains a fresco cycle by Giotto, completed about 1305 and considered to be an important masterpiece of Western art.
-In 2021, the chapel was declared part of the UNESCO World Heritage Site of the 14th-century fresco cycles comprehending 8 historical buildings in Padua city centre.
-Specifically the Scrovegni Chapel contains the most important frescoes that marked the beginning of a revolution in mural painting and influenced fresco technique, style, and content for a whole century.
+The chapel contains a fresco cycle by Giotto, completed around 1305 and an important masterpiece of Western art.
+In 2021, the chapel was declared part of the UNESCO World Heritage Site of 14th-century fresco cycles composed of 8 historical buildings in Padua city centre.
+The Scrovegni Chapel contains the most important frescoes that marked the beginning of a revolution in mural painting and influenced fresco technique, style, and content for a whole century.

 Description

 Giotto and his team covered all the internal surfaces of the chapel with frescoes, including the walls and the ceiling.
 The nave is 20.88 metres long, 8.41 metres wide, and 12.65 metres high.
 The apse area is composed of a square area (4.49 meters deep and 4.31 meters wide) and a pentagonal area (2.57 meters deep).
 The largest element is extensive cycles showing the Life of Christ and the Life of the Virgin.
 The wall at the rear of the church, through which the chapel is entered, has a large Last Judgement.
 There are also panels in grisaille (monochrome) showing the Vices and Virtues.

 The church was dedicated to Santa Maria della Carità at the Feast of the Annunciation, 1303, and consecrated in 1305.
 Much of Giotto's fresco cycle focuses on the life of the Virgin Mary and celebrates her role in human salvation.
 A motet by Marchetto da Padova appears to have been composed for the dedication on 25 March 1305.
 The chapel is also known as the Arena Chapel because it was built on land purchased by Enrico Scrovegni that abutted the site of a Roman arena.
 The space was where an open-air procession and sacred representation of the Annunciation to the Virgin had been played out for a generation before the chapel was built.